navarroido/llmagnet/readme.txt

 == Description ==

-LLMS.txt Generators automatically creates and keeps up-to-date an `llms.txt` file in your site's root directory, along with clean Markdown exports of your content.
+LLMagnet AI SEO Optimizer automatically creates and keeps up-to-date an `llms.txt` file in your site's root directory, along with clean Markdown exports of your content.
 This helps large language models (LLMs) better understand your website's content structure.

 = Key Features =